 If you’re looking to make money with real estate or if you are currently a landlord, it is significantly important to understand how to manage that property the correct way.
 Especially if you want to do short-term rentals.
 Along with knowing how to fix things if they break, you’ll need to wear many hats as a property manager.
 Knowing how to manage your property properly will either skyrocket you into success or leave you at a loss.

-Entrepreneurs have fallen in love with rental properties, and not just the long-term rentals.
+Entrepreneurs have fallen in love with rental properties, and not just long-term rentals.
 We have seen the rise of converting homes, condos, and multi-unit properties into short-term rentals.
 You can thank Airbnb for the shift in the market.
 If you’re looking to get into the short-term rental game, then take a look at some of our top tips to having success in the world of short-term rentals.

 The first and most important tip is communication.
 From the first contact with the future short-term tenant, you must set the right expectations about the property and allow them to contact you with any need or complaint.
 For example, when it comes to short-term rentals, if you describe a feature that’s not available in your unit, it’s not the end of the world.
-But, if you fail to communicate that mistake with the guest and neglect to finding a solution, then you could have a significant issue on your hands that will likely result in a complaint or bad review.
+But, if you fail to communicate that mistake with the guest and neglect to find a solution, then you could have a significant issue on your hands that will likely result in a complaint or bad review.
 Every dispute can be resolved with the proper amount of communication and by determining what the problem is that needs to be solved.

 Know Your Home

-After purchasing your new property, you should first and foremost get to know he home.
+After purchasing your new property, you should first and foremost get to know the home.
 What we mean by this is to check the water heaters, the ac, the fans, and test all of the electrical sockets.
 Going the extra mile and staying in your new property before renting out is ideal.
-Take showers in your property, use the washer and dryer, test everything out.
+Take showers in your property, use the washer and dryer, and test everything out.
 Notice what is missing from giving you a comfortable experience.
 The last thing you want is for your renter to be using one of the systems in the home and there be a malfunction.

 Work with a knowledgeable real estate agent